apache/nutch/src/plugin/protocol-selenium/README.md

 ### A) Setting up Selenium (local mode)

- * Ensure that you have Firefox installed.
+ * Ensure that you have your prefered browser installed.
+Currently Chrome, Safari, Opera, PhantomJS and Firefox are supported.
+Here there example of installing Firefox is provided.
 More info about the package @ [launchpad](https://launchpad.net/ubuntu/trusty/+source/firefox)
 ```
 sudo apt-get install firefox
 ```

  * Install Xvfb and its associates

+This step is not necessary for the PhantomJs broswer and may not be needed for all browsers.

 ```
 sudo apt-get install xorg synaptic xvfb gtk2-engines-pixbuf xfonts-cyrillic xfonts-100dpi \
     xfonts-75dpi xfonts-base xfonts-scalable freeglut3-dev dbus-x11 openbox x11-xserver-utils \
     libxrender1 cabextract
 ```

  * Set a display for Xvfb, so that firefox believes a display is connected

 ```
 sudo /usr/bin/Xvfb :11 -screen 0 1024x768x24 &
 sudo export DISPLAY=:11
 ```
 ### B) Setting up a Selenium Grid

 Using the Selenium Grid will allow you to parallelize the job by facilitating access of several instances of browsers whether on one machine or on several machines.
 Note that grid facilitates heterogeneity with regards to browser types used.
-However, these steps have been tested using a homogenous firefox Selenium Grid.
+However, these steps have been tested using a homogenous Selenium Grid with Firefox and PhantomJS browsers.

  * Download the [Selenium Standalone Server](http://www.seleniumhq.org/download/) and follow the installation instructions.